nayyarv/inteRnals/README.md

-Note: An incomplete summary of the talk
+Note: The readme is an incomplete summary of the talk.
+Please look at the presentation for the full talk

 - [PDF Slides](presentation.pdf)
 - [HTML Slides](presentation.html)